The Hunger Games: Songs from District 12 and Beyond: iTunes digital album

 A digital version of the album, available for purchase on iTunes, includes a digital booklet with artwork and images from The Hunger Games.

 Grammy and Golden Globe nominations

-The songs "Abraham's Daughter" and "Safe & Sound" were nominated for the 2013 Grammy Awards; the first for Best Song Written for Visual Media, and the second for Best Country Duo/Group Performance and also for Best Song Written for Visual Media, latter of which it ended up winning.
+The songs "Abraham's Daughter" and "Safe & Sound" were nominated for the 2013 Grammy Awards; the first for Best Song Written for Visual Media, and the second for both Best Country Duo/Group Performance and Best Song Written for Visual Media, the latter of which ended up winning.
 "Safe & Sound" was also nominated for the Golden Globe Award for Best Original Song at the 2013 ceremony.